Horse Racing in Indiana is big business. It is one of the most popular sports to bet on, not just in Indiana, but across the whole of the US.

 Harrah’s Hoosier Park is the older of the two tracks, having been established in 1994.
 It is the venue for several stakes races, including the Indiana Stallion Stakes, The City of Anderson Stakes, The Indiana Breeders’ Cup, the Indiana Futurity, and the famous Indiana Derby.
 Hoosier Park Racecourse hosts both standardbred horse racing and thoroughbred horse racing events.
 Indiana Downs Horse Track also accommodates Standardbred and Thoroughbred horse racing and was founded later in 2002.
 It is a racetrack that boasts two courses, most noticeably a turf course that measures at seven furlongs in length, with the main course being a mile long.

 All Indiana horse racing, including these two establishments, is overseen by the Indiana Horse Racing Commission.
-The commission ensures that thoroughbred, quarter horse, and standardbred horse racing adhere to the rules of racing, that all wagering is conducted to a high standard.
+The Indiana racing commission ensures that thoroughbred, quarter horse, and standardbred horse racing adhere to the rules of racing, that all wagering is conducted to a high standard.
 That horse racing is developed and promoted positively.

 The Indiana Grand Racing and Casino venue are in Shelbyville, Indiana.
 The IND racing track and casino are about 25 miles southeast of Indianapolis and is accessible off Exit 109 on I-74.
 The Indiana Grand gaming hall is the closest one to any other Indianapolis casino.